CAHLR/goal-based-recommendation/README.md

 * (Optional) Evaluate on a given target course: `python prereqs_evaluation.py --target_course_id xxx `, xxx is the ID of a target course in *target_id.pkl*.
 	* 	This will save the correctly predicted target-prereq course pairs into a file named *xxx.tsv* in  _prerequisite\_evaluation/results_
-* Evaluate on all target courses: It takes time to evaluate on a target course, so we use the command *qsub* to evaluate on multiple target course parallelly -- `for i in seq 0 n; do echo /usr/bin/python /xxx/.../prereqs_evaluate.py --target_course_id $i|qsub; done `
+* Evaluate on all target courses: It takes time to evaluate on a target course, so we use the command *qsub* to evaluate on multiple target course parallelly.
+	* `for i in seq 0 n; do echo /usr/bin/python /xxx/.../prereqs_evaluate.py --target_course_id $i|qsub; done `
 	* /xxx/.../prereqs_evaluate.py refers to the absolute path to the file.
 * Merge evaluation results of all target courses: *cat results/*.tsv > all.tsv*